TheArc21/Credit-Risk/readme.md

 # Welcome to my Credit Risk analysis Project

 I will be doing some explorations through the German Credit Risk dataset to understand their distributions and patterns.

-# Index

-1. Introduction
-    - Info about the dataset
-2. Libraries
-    - Import Libraries
-    - Import Dataset
-3. Looking at the data
-    - Looking at the type of data
-    - Shape of the data
-    - Null values
-    - Unique Values
-    - The first rows of our dataset
-4. Exploring some variables
-    - Plotting some graphical and descriptive information
-5.
+I will use this readme file to document all my steps and thinking processes used in my analysis.

 # Introduction